OneUltimate/arch-LInux-terminal-by-ultimate-for-windows/README.md

 At the moment, the CPU temperature is detected using [OpenHardwareMonitor](https://openhardwaremonitor.org/) (vmi).
 Install it from the app's official website for full terminal functionality.

-Data is updated (system, Internet) once a minute in the name of optimization, when, in turn, time and RAM are once every 1 second and 5 seconds, respectively.
+Data is updated (system, Internet) once a minute in the name of optimization, when, in turn, time and RAM are once every 1 second and 5 seconds, respectively.8

 **python used 3.12.4+**